 Refinancing your student loans can be a smart strategy.
-You can secure a lower interest rate, reduce monthly payments, or otherwise renegotiate the terms of your debt.
+You may be able to secure a lower student loan rate, reduce your monthly payments or otherwise renegotiate the terms of your debt.

-But like most money moves, refinancing student loans should be carefully thought out to ensure it’s the best option.
-Ask these 10 questions as you refinance your student loans to make the best decision.
+But like most money moves, refinancing needs to be carefully thought out to ensure it’s the best option for you personally.
+While it might benefit some borrowers, it won’t make sense for everyone.

 1. What is my main goal for refinancing student loans?